biohackathon-japan/bh24-characterize-biology-use-of-llms/paper/paper.md

 Image 1: Picture of first 1% gel electrophoresis performed to confirm the presence of rspL gene after digestion of genomic DNA with BamHI The above image was captured from UV light analysis of the 1% agarose gel prepared in 1X TAE buffer with 2.5 µL INtRON RedSafeTM and 6X loading dye.
-The well labelled 1 was utilized for 1Kb plus DNA ladder RTU (FroggoBI0- BIOHELIX), 5 µL loaded as standard whilst the well labelled 2 contains the digested genomic DNA (10 µL digested sample + 2 µL loading dye).
+The well labelled 1 was utilized for 1Kb plus DNA ladder RTU (FroggoBI0- BIOHELIX),5 µL loaded as standard whilst the well labelled 2 contains the digested genomic DNA (10 µL digested sample + 2 µL loading dye).
 The above gel electrophoresis was run at 120 V for 20 minutes.
 Genomic uncut was not loaded which was considered an error.
 Moreover, there were no bands at all and the problem was low concentration of genomic DNA.
 ```

 Another notable prompt where a user pastes what appears to be the content of an assignmen (note the bold portion, our emphasis)t: